barryclark/jekyll-now/_posts/2017-12-30-Intro-Level-CNN.md

 2. What role does input normalization play?

-    Normalization is useful to prevent neurons from saturating when inputs may have varying scale, and to aid generalization.
+    Normalization is useful to prevent neurons from saturating when inputs may have varying scales, and to aid generalization.
 Training a deep neural network is often complicated by the fact that distributions of each layer's input or each datapoint changes during training.
 This forces to use smaller learning rates and careful parameter initialization and consequently slows down the learning process.
 Oftentimes, by fixing the distribution of inputs to a network would have positive consequences such as accelerating learning and better generalization results.

 3. What is saturating nonlinearity?